rabbidave/LatentSpace.Tools/classify.md

 It orchestrates fine-tuned transformers, GGUF-based vision-language models (VLMs), and smart retrieval pipelines to provide a governance layer for multimodal content including text, image, and video.

-## **'N-Validation(s)' @ N-Granularity**
+## **'N-JSON(s)' @ N-Granularity**

 Integrate seamlessly using a single `/service/validate` endpoint that accepts content and policy specs.

 The service handles classification, policy enforcement, and contextual assistance.

 **Highlights:**